 - Outside sales—like enterprise salespeople

 Pro tip: The key consideration of this test is the employee’s duties, not the employee’s title.

 Keep in mind, the roles listed here are only potential examples intended to get you thinking and do not necessarily qualify an employee for an exemption.
 You should refer to this fact sheet from the Department of Labor and consult with a lawyer or advisor to determine whether a particular employee’s duties actually make them exempt.

-But for some businesses, the new salary threshold will mean more team members who qualify for overtime in the near future.
+But for some businesses, the new salary threshold means more employees will qualify for overtime in January.
 Here are a few ways you can prepare your business for the coming changes:

 - First, review your team’s salary levels AND duties to make sure you are complying with the current federal rules.
-Do you have any employees who would be newly eligible under the recent proposal?
+Do you have any employees who would be newly eligible under the new overtime rule?